 The main selling point of a walking sandal is that it provides enormous breathability – especially welcome on hot days, or if your feet have spent several hours trapped in sweaty boots.
 Qualities you should be looking for in the best walking sandals include top-quality straps to keep the foot secure on uneven terrain – either comfy leather or fast-drying synthetic – as well as good traction and some foot protection.
 This last point varies from a minimalist, super-breathable simple underfoot shank through to more enclosed options that incorporate toe protection.

-While sandals will provide more support than today's best flip flops for walking, they're really for gentle strolls at most.
+While sandals will provide more protection than today's best flip flops for walking, they're really for gentle strolls at most.
 For tricky terrain or anything more strenuous, you should opt for a pair of the best walking shoes or even the best hiking boots.

 - Heading to the seaside?
 Bring your own shade with one of the best beach tents

 - ... and keep refreshments chilled with one of the best cool boxes

 - Decided on shoes instead?
 Don't forget a pair of the best walking socks to help prevent blisters

 Are you getting excited about owning some dedicated walking sandals?
 Well, you should be, because they’re an absolute revelation for enhancing your walking joy outdoors during the spring and summer.
 If you're planning on a big hike, especially a multi-day hike where you're carrying a heavy load, choose proper hiking boots.
 For something in between, where you need more support and full foot coverage than these sandals offer, go for walking shoes.
 Unsure as to which of those you need?
 Take a look at our guide to walking boots vs walking shoes, and discover how they differ.

 However, if you want a highly breathable open shoe for walking, and preferably one that can cope with some water (sea or rain) every now and then, go for one of the best walking sandals we’ve rounded up below.